 Another option for financing your domestic or international adoption is with an unsecured personal loan.

-Unsecured personal loans typically come with a fixed interest rate and repayment period, so the monthly payments over a set number of years are predictable.
+This type of loan typically comes with a fixed interest rate and repayment period, which allows you to make a set monthly payment over a set number of years.

 You’ll need good credit to qualify for the best interest rates.
 Lenders may also take your debt-to-income ratio into consideration.
 You may qualify for a larger loan amount if your existing debt is low compared to your monthly income.

-The funding from an adoption loan can be used for just about anything.
-That means the agency and legal fees but also soft costs like travel and meals, especially if you’re adopting from abroad.
+Sometimes referred to as an adoption loan, the proceeds from this type of loan can be used for just about anything.
+That means not just the agency and legal fees but also soft costs like travel and meals, which can get expensive if you’re adopting from abroad.

-Choosing to adopt a child can be life-changing, but an international or domestic adoption usually carries a high price.
-With tax benefits and funding options available, you can worry less about how to pay for all of the costs associated with the process.
+Choosing to adopt a child can be life-changing, but an international or domestic adoption usually carries a high price tag.
+Fortunately, with tax benefits and funding options available, you can worry less about how to pay for all of the costs associated with the process and focus more on the joy of growing your family.

 SoFi Loan Products